 - Single-node solver – each cluster node simulates independent frequency samples or independent projects

-- Acceleration proportional to number of nodes
+- Acceleration is proportional to the number of nodes

 - Multi-node solver – multiple nodes are employed in solving of one problem